Skip to content ↓

 The selected areas that we cover are Tragedy and Elements of Social and Political Protest units.
 The taught texts include King Lear, Songs of Innocence and Experience, The Great Gatsby and The Kite Runner.

-Continuous assessment will be used to inform the students progression in both years.
-All content from both years of the course will be examined by two 2 hour exam papers in June of the second year of study.
+Continuous assessment will be used to inform the students' progression in both years.
+All content from both years of the course will be examined by two 2-hour exam papers in June of the second year of study.

 The two exams at the end of Year 13 make up 80% of the final grade.
 The non-examined component (coursework) worth 20% of marks asks students to write two critical essays on texts of their choice.
 This area of the course provides a challenging and wide-ranging opportunity for an introduction to different ways of reading texts and for independent study.